Samybassobert73/test-technique-waalaxy/README.md

 const MAX_VALUE = 10//change here !!!

 ```
-WARNING : wait until all actions have been executed or delete them from the database and then reload the fixtures
+⚠️WARNING : wait until all actions have been executed or delete them from the database and then reload the fixtures

 ```bash
 cd  apps/backend